shwamHari/shwamHari/README.md

 # 👋 Hi, I’m Shyam Hari

 ## 👀 About Me
-- I have recently completed my BSc.
-Computer Science & Finance
+- I will soon finish my Master's in Computer Science, currently holding a BSc.
+CS & Finance
-- I’m a software engineer passionate about building impactful solutions.
+- I love building impactful solutions.
 - I have experience delivering quality software solutions in projects and in various roles at different companies.

 ## 🌱 I’m currently learning
-- Advanced web development technologies.
+- Advanced deep learning methods.
 - Improving my knowledge in machine learning and AI.
 - Exploring new frameworks and tools to enhance my development capabilities.

-## 💞️ I’m looking to collaborate on
-- Innovative projects that push the boundaries of software development.
-- Projects focused on improving user experiences and creating scalable solutions.

 ## 📫 How to reach me
 - Email: shyam.sh.hari@gmail.com